Browser does not support script.

 Details of your award structure and the optional modules available to you can be found in your course handbook.
 If you are unsure, please discuss with your course tutor.

-It is important that you complete the necessary paperwork to notify us of any changes to ensure your student profile is correct.
+It is important that you notify us of any changes to ensure your student profile is correct.
 An incorrect student profile could mean that we would be unable to process your results properly at the end of the year.

 It is important that you are fully committed to your studies.
 However, if you feel that your current course is not for you, it is important that you take advice from your Personal Tutor as soon as possible and before making a decision.
 If you still feel that the course or optional module is not right for you, you may be able to change it.